tomitheninja/university/num_algos/bubble_sort.md

 * ...

-* Until there are nothing left to sort (only 1 item can't be unsorted)
+* Until there is nothing left to sort (only 1 item can't be unsorted)

-## undocumented verion
+* at this point the array is sorted

-Sadly sorting algorithms are exceptions.
+## Short version

-It's unlikely that you will ever write your own implementation IRL, but you are not allowed to use pre-written code (like `std::sort(arr)`) during the exam
+It's unlikely that you will ever write your own sorting algorithm IRL, but you are not allowed to use pre-written code (like `std::sort(arr)`) during the exam

 So you need to memorize the following snippet: